 Out of those organizations, 3 out of 4 spent more time researching products during the purchasing process to account for new criteria, leading to longer procurement processes (TrustRadius)

-While B2B buyers have strong demands in terms of personalization and easy access to information and service, they’ve embraced the rise of digital engagement channels like video and live chat to move through their buying cycle.
+While the B2B buyer statistics show strong demands in terms of personalization and easy access to information and service, they’ve embraced the rise of digital engagement channels like video and live chat to move through their buying cycle.
 Their consumer purchasing experiences are shaping their expectations in every digital interaction they have with vendors.
 More people are involved in the buying process and they want support on demand.
 Sales cycles are taking longer, and vendors are struggling to mitigate this development.
-To meet these trends and keep a healthy, growing pipeline, B2B companies should recognize that tools enabling conversational selling and account-based strategies should be a critical part of their tech stack.
+To meet these b2b buyer trends and keep a healthy, growing pipeline, B2B companies should recognize that tools enabling conversational selling and account-based strategies should be a critical part of their tech stack.

 Buyers don’t move through tidy funnels anymore.
 They engage on their terms, so meet them where they’re at.
 Companies that use conversational marketing and sales platforms can engage with website visitors in real time through live chat, accelerate sales cycles, and gain +62% increase in pipeline creation for sales.